crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 It was fabricated experience.

 AI slop is not just filling the web with [predictable cadence](https://x.com/jorgemanru/status/2053183727514091820).
-It is fabricating authority.
+It is fabricating experience.
 It is letting people skip the work, skip the scar tissue, and still write in the voice of someone who has been there.

 In open source, that turns into a tax.
 Maintainers build the thing, write the docs, publish the source, keep the examples working, answer the issues, and then have to police hallucinated articles about their own projects before users start debugging ghosts.